chevah/geck/content/library.rst

 :menu_order: 101

-These page contain a list of talking about life, programming craftsmanship, good/clean code and many more.
+These page contains list of pages talking about life, programming craftsmanship, good/clean code, and much more.
 The list is in random order:

 * `Extreme Programming Explained: Embrace Change
   <http://www.amazon.com/Extreme-Programming-Explained-Embrace-Change/dp/0201616416>`_